Im-Rises/friends-link/README.md

 </p>

 ## Description
-Social media developed in PHP, HTML, CSS and JavaScript and SQL.
+Social media developed in PHP, HTML, CSS, JavaScript and SQL.
 The website allows you to register and communicate with other persons.
 That can be Direct messages, posts, post comments, searching peoples, create group conversation, modify your homepage.